 Make sure, then, that your keywords list is relevant to your expertise and services offered.
 You might think that adding as many keywords as possible will only serve to increase your chances of getting hired.
 In fact, having too many keywords will only slow down the algorithm, will hinder your capacity to stand out from the pack, and make it more difficult for us to find the jobs that are best suited to you and your skill-set.

-Keep Your Profile Up to Date
+Keep Your Talent Passport Up to Date

 And last, but certainly not least, PROOFREAD your overview.
-It sounds simple, but just a simple oversight could turn a great profile into an average one.
+It sounds simple, but just a simple oversight could turn a great Talent Passport into an average one.
 Make sure there are no spelling or grammar mistakes, make sure all your sections are filled in, and filled with short, concise and relevant information.
 Don’t cut corners, and you’ll maximise your experience of using the platform overnight.